Generation Now Fellowship: Meet Cohort II

 Though her passion for education was ignited while teaching in Baltimore as a Teach For America Corps Member, her commitment to Judaism began while being raised in her Israeli home.
 Liron currently resides in a small town outside of Pittsburgh, Pennsylvania with her husband and young daughter.

 Dana Kanter Prottas is a highly regarded educator in the Twin Cities and beyond.
-She has over twenty-five years of experience working within schools, congregations, and organizations across the country.
-As a visionary leader with an entrepreneurial spirit, she commits herself to developing innovative engagement opportunities for teens, especially in her current role as the Senior Director of Teen Engagement for USY/USCJ.
-Formerly, Dana was the Executive Director of Yachad, A Collaborative Initiative in Jewish Education for the Minneapolis Jewish community.
+She has over twenty-five years of experience working within schools, congregations, and organizations across the country as a multi-faceted consultant.
+As a visionary leader with an entrepreneurial spirit, she commits herself to developing innovative engagement opportunities for teens.
+Formerly, Dana was the Senior Director of Teen Engagement for USY/USCJ and the Executive Director of Yachad, A Collaborative Initiative in Jewish Education for the Minneapolis Jewish community.
 Through her work with Yachad, she created dynamic learning opportunities for teens and was selected to participate in the national cohort of the UpStart Accelerator program.

 Dana holds three advanced degrees: Educational Leadership and Administration from Hebrew Union College-Jewish Institute of Religion, Art and Museum Education from the University of Minnesota, and Art History from the Jewish Theological Seminary of America in conjunction with Columbia University.
 She has received honors and awards as an educator and curriculum author.
 She is married to Jeffrey Prottas and is mother to Ayelet and Adina.